New Flinque AI now scores creator authenticity in real time across 4 platforms. See how

 5. Data processing agreement

-If you are a customer who processes personal data through Flinque, a data processing agreement is available at [LINK TO DPA] or on request from [email protected].
+If you are a customer who processes personal data through Flinque, a data processing agreement is available on request from [email protected].
 The DPA sets out the terms on which we process personal data on your behalf, including security, sub-processing plus assistance with data subject requests.

 6. Sub-processors

 We use a limited set of sub-processors to deliver the service, such as hosting, analytics plus payment providers.
-A current list, with the purpose plus location of each, is maintained at [LINK TO SUB-PROCESSOR LIST].
+A current list, with the purpose plus location of each, is available on request by emailing [email protected].
 We require sub-processors to provide appropriate safeguards by contract.

 7. International transfers

 Where we transfer personal data outside the UK or the European Economic Area, we use an approved safeguard such as standard contractual clauses, the UK addendum or an adequacy decision.
-Details of the mechanisms we rely on are available at [LINK OR CONTACT].
-[CONFIRM mechanisms with counsel.]
+Details of the mechanisms we rely on are available on request by emailing [email protected].

 8. Security

-We maintain technical plus organisational measures designed to protect personal data, including [SUMMARY OF MEASURES, e.g. encryption in transit, access controls, monitoring].
+We maintain technical plus organisational measures designed to protect personal data, including encryption in transit, access controls and monitoring.
 We review these measures periodically as part of our security programme.

 9. Breach notification